EighteenZi/rocksdb_wiki/Memory-usage-in-RocksDB.md

 There are two options that configure how much index and filter blocks we fit in memory:

 1. If you set `cache_index_and_filter_blocks` to true, index and filter blocks will be stored in block cache, together with all other data blocks.
 This also means they can be paged out.
 If your access pattern is very local (i.e. you have some very cold key ranges), this setting might make sense.
 However, in most cases it will hurt your performance, since you need to have index and filter to access a certain file.
+Always consider to set `pin_l0_filter_and_index_blocks_in_cache` too to minimize the performance impact.
 2. If `cache_index_and_filter_blocks` is false (which is default), the number of index/filter blocks is controlled by option `max_open_files`.
 If you are certain that your ulimit will always be bigger than number of files in the database, we recommend setting `max_open_files` to -1, which means infinity.
 This option will preload all filter and index blocks and will not need to maintain LRU of files.
 Setting `max_open_files` to -1 will get you the best possible performance.

 To learn how much memory is being used by index and filter blocks, you can use RocksDB's GetProperty() API: